-The contractor is responsible for the design, manufacture and construction of each sign structure needed for the DMS.
+The CONTRACTOR is responsible for the design, manufacture and construction of each sign structure, as determined by the FTS Manager II, needed for the DMS.
 Each structure that spans a cross both directions of road way shall be designed to handle one sign in each direction.
-Catwalks for bridge structures, cantilever, and any other shall extend from sign to vertical up right.
+Catwalks for bridge structures, cantilever structure, butterfly structure, and any other shall extend from sign to vertical up right.
 Each structure shall be made part of the bid item for the DMS.
 Reference is made to SCDOT's Signing Specifications.
-The Contractor must perform all cross-sections as outlined in the Signing Specifications.
-Overhead structures which are fabricated incorrectly and do not fit the specific location shall be replaced by the Contractor at no additional cost to the Department.
+The CONTRACTOR must perform all cross-sections as outlined in the Signing Specifications.
+Overhead structures which are fabricated incorrectly and do not fit the specific location shall be replaced by the CONTRACTOR at no additional cost to the Department.
 Alterations that involve cutting or welding or any procedure which will damage the factory-applied protective finish of the posts will not be allowed after the structures are fabricated.